-The NWS will participate in a number of field experiments and demonstrations over the next decade to focus on gaining knowledge of meteorological processes in the subsynoptic scale and to evalute the use of the new technologies in operational settings.
+NWS will participate in a number of field experiments and demonstrations over the next several years to focus on gaining knowledge of meteorological processes in the subsynoptic scale and to evalute the use of the new technologies in operational settings.
 Subsynoptic meteorological processes have obvious importance to the economic well-being of the nation as well as a role, still incompletely understood, in the larger-scale processes of the atmosphere.
-Field experiments are designed to help the NWS understand the small-scale processes; learn how to use the information provided by the experiments to improve warnings and forecasts; and determine the effectiveness of the various technologies involved in the projects.
+Field experiments are designed to help NWS understand small-scale processes, to learn how to use the information provided by the experiments to improve warnings and forecasts, and to determine the effectiveness of the various technologies involved in the projects.
 Specific examples of such projects are described below.
-Other opportunities will undoubtedly develop over the next decade.